FreeFangGame/freefang-server/README.md

 # Clients

 [freefang-qt](https://github.com/FreeFangGame/freefang-qt) is the reference client written by the devs.
-You are free to write your own, full protocol documentation is coming.
+You are free to write your own and PR to have it added here, full protocol documentation is coming.